solomontesema/SIGtor/README.md

 ## Support

-For issues, questions, or contributions, please open an issue on the GitHub repository.
+For questions, issues, or contributions, please open an issue on GitHub.

+**Star this repository** ⭐ if you find SIGtor useful for your research or projects!